ddewaele/com.ecs.samples.spring.simple.rest/README.md

 		<url-pattern>/*</url-pattern>
 	</filter-mapping>

-In order to use Oauth2 in Spring MVC, you require a lot of configuration in the context.
+In order to use Oauth2 in Spring MVC, we require a lot of configuration in the context.

 ## Spring Context setup